The Ireland to Island Tour is fast becoming the most popular tour Overland Ireland has to offer.

 Total driving time: 3 hours 30 minutes, excluding stops

 This memorable first day ends in Cobh, where we spend the night.
-Here, you can admire the colourful houses and beautiful harbour views before enjoying the lively nightlife.
+Here, you can admire the colorful houses and beautiful harbor views before enjoying the lively nightlife.

 Total driving time: 3 hours 45 minutes, excluding stops